Yug34/megalith/src/content/blog/better-testing.md

 So what just happened here?

-We wrote two assertions within our function definition that state exactly what conditions must be true for our function to work:
+We wrote two assertions within our function definition that state exactly what conditions must be true for our function to work as expected:

 `"bar must exist and must be an integer"` and `"bar must be positive or 0"`.

 Any time these assumptions are false, `console.assert` will tell you that the assertion is failing.

-Looking at the type definition `Foo` you might not have any information to go off of about `bar`, so instead of making safeguards for all that `bar` could be, you assert exactly what it **should** be, for your code to work.
+Looking at the type definition `Foo` you might not have any information to go off of about `bar`, so instead of making safeguards for all that `bar` could be, **you assert exactly what it _should be_**.

+This isn't yet using assertions to their full capacity.
+But before I get to it, here's a slightly more powerful version of `assert()`:

 ```ts
 const env = import.meta.env.MODE